 Always wanted to fly?
 It's more fun, and easier than you can imagine.
 The Pacific Flying Club is the ideal place to earn your wings.
-A Canadian Private Pilot Licence (PPL) is recognized everywhere in the world, and if you want to have fun in the air, a PPL will make it happen.
-And if you plan to make flying your career, obtaining your PPL is the first step.
+A Canadian Private Pilot Licence (PPL) is recognized world wide.
+If you want to have fun in the air, a PPL will make it happen.
+If you plan to make flying your career, obtaining your PPL is the first step.

 Both comprehensive flight instruction and ground school are requirements for obtaining a Private Pilot Licence.
 Transport Canada minimums are 45 hours of flight instruction – expect 40 hours of dual instruction and 15 hours of solo practice.
+Students must pass a Category 3 Medical before they are permitted to fly solo.
 While experience shows few students flight test in the minimum time, PFC students take their final flight test after an average of 55 to 60 hours.
 Hours are affected by a student's personal commitments, hours flown per week or month, weather, number of repetitive exercises, meeting flight test proficiency standards, etc.

 PFC's Private Pilot Ground School is a 42.5 hour course covering aviation subjects such as the theory of flight, instrumentation, airframes and engines, flight operations, air law, pilot decision-making, meteorology and navigation.
 The Pacific Flying Club provides several ground school options, including online instruction.
 Students who take an introductory flight with the Club and subsequently enroll in PFC's Ground School within 30 days will receive a $50 discount on ground school fees.